QubesOS/qubes-doc/developer/services/admin-api.rst

      - device-ident
      - `-`
      - ``<device-ident> <assignment-serialization>\n``
-     - optional service argument may be used to get info about a single device, ``assignement-serialization`` is specified in the section Device Serialization.
+     - optional service argument may be used to get info about a single device, ``assignment-serialization`` is specified in the section Device Serialization.
    * - ``admin.vm.device.<class>.Attached``
      - vm
      - device-ident